Confirmatory composite analysis

 it has become an independent approach and the two should not be confused.

-In many ways it is similar to, but also quite distinct from confirmatory factor analysis (CFA).
+In many ways it is similar to, but also quite distinct from, confirmatory factor analysis (CFA).

 It shares with CFA the process of model specification, model identification, model estimation, and model assessment.

 However, in contrast to CFA which always assumes the existence of latent variables, in CCA all variables can be observable, with their interrelationships expressed in terms of composites, i.e., linear compounds of subsets of the variables.

 The composites are treated as the fundamental objects and path diagrams can be used to illustrate their relationships.

 This makes CCA particularly useful for disciplines examining theoretical concepts that are designed to attain certain goals, so-called artifacts, and their interplay with theoretical concepts of behavioral sciences.

 Development

 The initial idea of CCA was sketched by Theo K. Dijkstra and Jörg Henseler in 2014.

-The scholarly publishing process took its time until the first full description of CCA was published by Florian Schuberth, Jörg Henseler and Theo K. Dijkstra in 2018.
+The first full description of CCA was published by Florian Schuberth, Jörg Henseler and Theo K. Dijkstra in 2018.

-As common for statistical developments, interim developments of CCA were shared with the scientific community in written form.
+As is common for statistical developments, interim developments of CCA were shared with the scientific community in written form.

 Moreover, CCA was presented at several conferences including the 5th Modern Modeling Methods Conference, the 2nd International Symposium on Partial Least Squares Path Modeling, the 5th CIM Community Workshop, and the Meeting of the SEM Working Group in 2018.
+Finally, it was introduced in various disciplines.